How to get a mortgage for a vacation home

 Step 1: Decide how you'll use the vacation home

-• You usually lived in.
-You can live in the vacation home full-time if you don't already have your own home.
+- You usually lived in.
+If you don't already have a home, you can live in the vacation home full-time.
 If the price of the house you want to buy isn't more than the conforming loan limit in your area, you can get a loan with just 3% down.
 You could also get tax breaks as a homeowner.

-• Property to rent out.
-It will cost you more to borrow money and have a more significant down payment if you live in the house less than 14 days a year and use it as an investment property.
+- Property to rent out.
+If you live in the house less than 14 days a year and use it as an investment property, it will cost you more to borrow money and require a more significant down payment.

 Step 2: Determine what you can afford

-It's essential to know the costs and see if a vacation home fits your budget before deciding to take out a mortgage.
+Knowing the costs and determining whether a vacation home fits your budget is essential before taking out a mortgage.

 Besides your monthly mortgage payment, other costs come with owning a vacation home.
 Usually, these costs include: